ZhangHanbo/Visual-Manipulation-Relationship-Network-Pytorch/README.md

 # Visual Manipulation Relationship Network

 #### News!
-Pytorch 1.0 is supported now.
-Please see branch pytorch1.0.
+I have updated this package so that it can support pytorch 1.0 now.
+See branch pytorch1.0.

 ## Introduction
 This package includes our latest proposed robotic grasping algorithms.
 Main framework is based on code of Faster RCNN (https://github.com/jwyang/faster-rcnn.pytorch).